banana-bread/falcons-stats/README.md

 - [ ] Replace mock data with actual data in scrapers (waiting on season to start for HTML tables to be present)
 - [ ] Finish adding seeds for all Falcons teams/divs (waiting on all teams to register)
 - [ ] Better error handling and logging (scrapers, api endpoints)
+- [ ] Add tests, and include in pipeline

 ### Future Enhancements